knunery/codex/README.md

 CTRL Z - Suspends a process or job but does not terminate it: use fg to restart suspended process or job.

+`bg` - runs the most recently CTRLZ'd job in the background

+`(executable) &` ampresand runs a job in the background

 CTRL D - quits out a console, like irb, or mongo